Phantas0s/devdash-doc/content/display/themes/_index.md

 weight: 1
 ---

-A theme can have any option and can be reused across widgets.
+A theme is a blueprint for any widget.
+It can have any option and can be reused across widgets.

 For example: